rahadip/Design-Presentation-to-Quotation-Coverter/README.md

 2. Select **Extract Items from PDF**.
 The application will scan each page, capture a thumbnail, and look for product information.
 3. Review the imported cards and adjust any fields directly in either the presentation or quotation view.
 4. If a PDF page does not contain selectable text, add the item manually using the standard item form.
+5. If you see a notice that the PDF parser is unavailable, confirm that you are online and retry.
+The app automatically retries with alternative CDN mirrors for the pdf.js library before showing an error.

 ## Customisation Tips